Configuration setup example apps

 - Select the correct certificate(s) when using https for the Token Server.
 Otherwise the app cannot connect to the Token Server over https.
 Contact your sysadmin if you cannot select the correct certificate(s).

-- Logo Url and prefix can be empty.
+- Logo Url and Template set can be empty.

 Add App version